-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - amendments to the bankruptcy process; and

-- the adoption of the examinership regime, originally an Irish insolvency tool; albeit that thus far this has been unsuccessful in Cyprus.
-Despite several applications having been made for the appointment of an examiner to the Cyprus courts since its introduction (other than the appointment of a provisional examiner, which was subsequently dismissed), this mechanism failed to bring about the desired results in rescuing companies as a going concern and preventing job losses.
+- the adoption of the examinership regime, originally an Irish insolvency tool – albeit that thus far this has been unsuccessful in Cyprus.
+Despite several applications having been made for the appointment of an examiner to the Cyprus courts since its introduction (other than the appointment of an interim examiner, which was subsequently dismissed), this mechanism has failed to bring about the desired results of rescuing companies as a going concern and preventing job losses.

 1.5 How well established is the legal regime and infrastructure relevant to restructuring and insolvency in your jurisdiction (e.g. extent of recent legislative changes, availability of specialist judges / courts / advisers)?

-The legal regime in relation to insolvency is well established, with the Companies Law having been introduced in 1951.
+The legal regime in relation to insolvency is well established: the Companies Law – which governs corporate insolvency – was introduced in 1951.
 This was a near mirror image of the English Companies Act 1948 (which at the time regulated liquidations and receiverships only).
 The regime in relation to restructuring through an insolvency tool is less established, as examinership was only introduced in Cyprus in 2015 and to date there have been no successful examinership appointments in Cyprus.

-The insolvency profession was recognised in Cyprus in 2015, with the introduction of the Insolvency Practitioners Law of 2015.
-Prior to that, any person could be appointed as a liquidator, trustee in bankruptcy or receiver manager, provided they had not been adjudged bankrupt.
+The insolvency profession was recognised in Cyprus with the introduction of the Insolvency Practitioners Law of 2015.
+Prior to that, any person could be appointed as a liquidator, trustee in bankruptcy or receiver manager, provided that they had not been adjudged bankrupt.

 There are currently no specialist insolvency/commercial courts in Cyprus.
 With regard to corporate insolvency cases, these are heard by the district court where the company has its registered office (for at least six months before filing of the petition).